Devographics/locale-hu-HU/README.md

-# locale-en-US
+# locale-hu-HU

-This repo contains the English language files for the State of JS/CSS/etc. surveys, which serve as a base to translate all the other languages.
+This repo contains the Hungarian language files for the State of JS/CSS/etc. surveys, which serve as a base to translate all the other languages.
 You can view a list of [all the locales repos here](https://github.com/StateOfJS/?q=locale-&type=&language=&sort=).

 ## Getting Credit